ShaunMaher/Ubuntu-ZFS-Root/README.md

 With luck, you should soon be prompted for the password to unlock the ZFS dataset and, after you have provided the passphrase, the OS should boot to the graphical login screen.

+## Permantently add an entry to the Grub menu
+TODO

+## Troubleshooting
+TODO

 ## Personalisation
 Everything below this point is just what I do to setup my system the way I like